Change Repository and Disable Nag

 This section details how to switch to the no-subscription repository for Proxmox VE, which is crucial for avoiding enterprise repository nags.

-Automatic Method:
+Automatic Way

 Power Optimization